 Computer resources are often protected with passwords.
-Whether you are logging into your computer, accessing your email, e-banking, paying bills online, or accessing network resources, you often have to supply credentials will be your Windows computer name.
+Whether you are logging into your computer, accessing your email, e-banking, paying bills online, or accessing 2.
+Enter the password you use to log in to Windows.
+This will become the "master password" for this OmniPass user.
+In most cases, the Domain: value will be your Windows computer name.
 In a corporate environment, or when accessing corporate resources, the Domain: may not be your Windows computer name.
 Click [Next] to continue.